HelloZeroNet/Documentation/docs/faq.md

 ---

+#### Does ZeroNet uses Bitcoin's blockchain?

+No, ZeroNet only using the cryptography of Bitcoin for site addresses and content signing/verification.
+The users identification also based on Bitcoin's [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) format.

+Namecoin's blockchain is being used to domain registrations.

+---

 #### Does ZeroNet only support HTML, CSS websites?

 ZeroNet is built for dynamic, real-time updated websites, but you can serve any kind of files using it.